Background: There are two different ways you can pay a vendor in Patriot Software.

 Print Checks Later

 You will be able to print your vendor checks by going to the “Print Vendor Checks” page.
 For more details, see Printing Vendor Checks After Payment.

-Once you have paid a vendor with Quick Pay, an invoice will automatically be created, marked as paid, and viewable in the Vendor Invoice Report.
+Once you have paid a vendor with Quick Pay, a bill will automatically be created, marked as paid, and viewable in the Vendor Bills Report.